 AVIAN INFLUENZA (BIRD FLU) is a viral illness commonly found in birds.
-Wild birds can carry a number of avian influenza viruses, many of which do not seriously affect them.
-Several different bird flu strains have been identified around the world, including Highly Pathogenic Avian Influenza (HPAI) strains, and spread quickly in all four flyways, including the Pacific Flyway during spring 2022.
-This strain of HPAI has been found in backyard poultry flocks, commercial poultry, wild waterfowl, and wild and captive raptors (hawks, falcons, etc.).
+Wild birds can carry several avian influenza viruses, many of which do not seriously affect them.
+Several bird flu strains have been identified worldwide, including Highly Pathogenic Avian Influenza (HPAI) strains, and spread quickly in all four flyways, including the Pacific Flyway, beginning in the spring of 2022.
+As of spring 2025, in Washington, the H5N1 strain of HPAI continues to be found in backyard poultry flocks, commercial poultry, wild waterfowl, wild raptors, and scavenging birds of prey (hawks, falcons, vultures, etc.) and has even been found infecting wild mammals (e.g., harbor seals, cougar, bobcat, skunks, raccoons, weasels).